yochaigal/cairn/resources/frequently-asked-questions.md

  _**Warden**: You've spent the better part of the morning cutting your way through the **Geunant Forest**, chopping past hanging vines and waist-high brambles.
 It is very easy to get lost here among the surrounding underbrush.
 To make matters worse the Sun is completely obscured by the thick overhead branches."_

- _**Barry**: "Does my PC's **Hunter** background help at all?"_
+ _**Barry**: "Does my **Hunter** background help at all?"_

  _**Warden:** "Yes, though you have to stop every few minutes to survey your surroundings; progress is slow-going as a result.
 You continue heading East towards your destination."_

  _**Warden:** "After a few hours you exit into a small clearing in the wood, perfect for a short break.
 On the other end of the clearing is a small, visible path heading East.
-The entrance to the path is blocked by a large flowering plant, sitting a solitary sunbeam; it drips a vile green ichor from open, violet pods."_"
+The entrance to the path is blocked by a large flowering plant, sitting a solitary sunbeam; it drips a green ichor from open, blue pods."_"

- _**Esther**: "As an ex-**Herbalist**, does my PC recognize this plant?"_
+ _**Esther**: "As an former **Herbalist**, do I recognize this plant?"_

  _**Warden**: "Yes.
-She also knows that it is probably overgrown on account of the sunbeam drenching it in natural light."_
+You also knows that it is probably overgrown on account of the sunbeam drenching it in natural light."_

- _**Barry** and **Esther** think on this, and then come up with a way to block the light coming from overhead.
-They carefully execute this plan (avoiding the thorns, of course) and the pods close up.
-They move on in safety._
+_**Esther**: "What do the colors tell me about the plant?
+Is it poisonous?
+What about the green ichor?"_

+_**Warden**: "You observe all these things, and reckon that yes it is very likely poisonous, as the petals closely resemble that of Wolfsbane."_

+ _**Barry**: "Alright, here's the plan: I'll climb up one of these trees above the plant and drape my blanket over the plant.
+Hopefully that'll make the pods close up!"_

  **How did the Warden decide what the PC should be allowed to know?**
  - First, they reasoned that **Esther's PC's** background (**Herbalist**) would give her _some_ information about the plant (e.g. that it was poisonous, and how much the light would impact it).